Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you’re wondering how the GRE and LSAT compare, you’re not alone.
 The two exams pose many similarities.
 For example, when comparing the GRE vs LSAT, you’ll notice that both of these tests include a reading comprehension component.

-The LSAT also includes logical reasoning questions within the reading comprehension component, while these types of questions are separated into a whole other section on the GRE.
+The LSAT, however, includes logical reasoning questions within the reading comprehension component, while these types of questions are separated into a whole other section on the GRE.

 Another comparison of the GRE and LSAT reveals that both graduate entrance exams include a writing portion, where participants are required to write an essay.
 You’ll also notice that both of these tests are designed to test your vocabulary.